-The Department provide certainty to relying parties that the Digital ID will be acceptable, without any further validation, for use in contexts such as AML/CTF identification requirements and forthcoming Government scam and fraud mitigation measures.
+The legislation should provide certainty to relying parties that the Digital ID will be acceptable, without any further validation, for use in contexts such as AML/CTF identification requirements and forthcoming Government scam and fraud mitigation measures.

-In addition to the need for clarity mentioned above, it should be noted that there has been some hesitation amongst industry to take up digital verification services due to the way the validation is conducted both by the provider and by the document verification service (DVS).
-For example, some state-based DVSs, do not allow for verification against driver's license numbers.
-Verifying driver's license numbers are pivotal in detecting fraudulent documents which might have been based on stolen and duplicated details.
+In addition to the need for clarity mentioned above, it should be noted that there has been some hesitation amongst industry to take up digital verification services due to the way the validation is conducted both by the provider and by the DVS.
+For example, some state-based participants in the DVS, do not allow for verification against a driver's licence card number.
+Verifying driver's licence numbers is pivotal in detecting fraudulent documents which might have been based on stolen and duplicated details.

 Further, some verification services do not verify against all fields in a document.
-For example, they may verify the license number but not the address.
+For example, they may verify the licence number but not the address.
 In order to provide the most robust verification that can be relied on to satisfy both legislative and best practice requirements, consistency between how verification is achieved and also what information a DVS validates against would be appropriate.

-The Department address concerns around the inconsistency of information verified by different DVSs and Digital ID suppliers and uplift the required verifications to ensure a robust and consistent system.
+The legislation should address concerns around the inconsistency of information verified by different participants in the DVS and Digital ID suppliers and uplift the required verifications to ensure a robust and consistent system.

-Further, clarity is sought in relation to any discovery that a Digital ID has been set up either with incorrect details or fraudulently and in the case of the latter, when this is then used to commit further fraud.
-In order to encourage the uptake of Digital ID, the FSC submits that the Department should provide certainty that there will be no further action taken against a relying party who appropriately utilised a Digital ID to confirm a person's identity that later turned out to be either fraudulent or otherwise incorrect.
+Further, clarity is sought in relation to any discovery that a Digital ID has been set up either with incorrect details or fraudulently (for example, by deploying artificial intelligence) and in the case of the latter, when this is then used to enable serious financial crimes.
+In order to encourage the uptake of Digital ID, the FSC submits that the legislation should provide certainty that there will be no further action taken against a relying party who appropriately utilised a Digital ID to confirm a person's identity that later turned out to be either fraudulent or otherwise incorrect.

-The Department provide clarity for relying parties that if a Digital ID is appropriately relied upon for identification that later turns out to be fraudulent or erroneous, there will be no further action on the relying party in relation to losses occurred from relying on the verified Digital ID.
+The legislation should provide clarity for relying parties that if a Digital ID is appropriately relied upon for identification that later turns out to be fraudulent or erroneous, there will be no further action on the relying party in relation to losses occurred from relying on the verified Digital ID.